Admissions

 The Office of Admissions begins to review applications in early fall.
 November 1 is the early action deadline.
 Students who submit their application and all supporting documents on or prior to November 1 will be notified of a decision before the end of December.
 At that time, students will either be accepted or moved to rolling admission.
 Rolling admission review (accept, deny, or wait list) will begin on a regular basis at the conclusion of early action review when practicable, and no later than December 15, until the class is filled.

-Admission to the Academy is based upon a complete evaluation of a candidate’s academic record, testing information (including optional SAT or ACT scores), letters of recommendation, extracurricular and community activities, and leadership potential.
+Admission to the Academy is based upon a complete evaluation of a candidate’s academic record, testing information (including optional SAT or ACT scores), letter of recommendation, extracurricular and community activities, and leadership potential.
 A personal interview is recommended but not required as part of the admission process.
 All information regarding interviews, tours, and admission to the Academy, including details of all requirements and application forms, may be obtained by visiting the MMA website or calling the Office of Admissions at (800) 544-3411.

 Physical Examination

-Participation in the Regiment of Cadets is physically and mentally demanding. enrollment in some programs is therefore contingent on the applicant being physically and mentally qualified.
+Participation in the Regiment of Cadets is physically and mentally demanding.
+Enrollment in some programs is therefore contingent on the applicant being physically and mentally qualified.
 In general, illnesses or physical problems that would render the applicant unable to perform the regular duties of an officer of a ship at sea as determined by USCG standards disqualify students from the Marine Transportation or Marine Engineering major.
 Any questions regarding potential eligibility for USCG licensure based on a physical or mental condition may be discussed with Health Services by calling (508) 830-5048 or by emailing nurse@maritime.edu.
 Accepted candidates are required to complete a physical examination by a physician of their choice and at their own expense.
 They must submit proof of compliance with the vaccination requirements of the Academy.
 Massachusetts Maritime Academy is a drug-free and smoke-free campus.
 Upon entry, all cadets are subject to random chemical screening.
 Candidates interested in serving as commissioned officers in the United States uniformed services are subject to certain minimum physical requirements.
 Additionally, candidates wishing to serve as officers in the United States Merchant Marine are subject to certain minimum physical requirements prescribed by the United States Coast Guard for licensing eligibility.
 U.S. Coast Guard regulations concerning the original licensing of Merchant Marine Officers require applicants to meet specific vision requirements.
 Deck officers must have vision correctable to at least 20/40 in one eye and be able to pass a U.S. Coast Guard approved color vision test.
 Engineering officers must have vision correctable to at least 20/50 in one eye and be able to distinguish red, green, blue, and yellow as determined by a medical professional.
 Uncorrected vision of greater than 20/200 may be subjected to the U.S. Coast Guard waiver process.
 Inadequate color perception will disqualify an applicant for licensure.
 Students in U.S. Coast Guard license-track programs (Marine Transportation or Marine Engineering) must satisfy U.S. Merchant Marine medical requirements (719K)within nine months of beginning the program.

 Students with Disabilities

-• extended time for quizzes and tests (not to exceed time and one-half),
+extended time for quizzes and tests (not to exceed time and one-half),

-• preferential seating,
+preferential seating,

-• reduced-distraction room for testing,
+reduced-distraction room for testing,

-• priority registration,
+priority registration,

-• word processor use,
+word processor use,

-• use of tape recorder for lectures,
+use of tape recorder for lectures,

-• textbooks on electronic media.
+textbooks on electronic media.

 Reasonable accommodations will be arranged for a student, provided the accommodations do not substantially alter the fundamental nature of the academic class or program.